panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 ## 3. *POST* JSON data

-`POST`-ing JSON data to server is slightly trickier.
+`POST`-ing JSON data to the server is slightly trickier.

 First, you need to set a couple of parameters on the `fetch()`.
 Particularly indicate the HTTP method as `'POST'`.